Some1and2-XC/Kyros/README.md

  - Various Color Pallets for the Generators
  - Output File for Generator Data, Saves the Settings used to an Output file so that the settings can be Reused and Images can be Recreated at Higher Resolution etc
  - Support for making 3D versions of `fractals`
+ - Added ability to export series of sets as `.mp4` video files
 # Basic Usage::

 ### Setup